heyarny/oc_liquid_glass/README.md

 ## Fun Fact

-This widget & shader was created and improved using AI, OpenAI o3, o4mini and Claude Sonnet 4.
+This widget & shader was created and improved using AI: OpenAI (o3, o4-mini-high) and Claude Sonnet 4.

 ## License